Learning to Register Unbalanced Point Pairs: Introduction

-To evaluate our method, we create a carefully designed dataset, namely KITTI-UPP dataset, for matching unbalanced point cloud pairs in terms of spatial scale and point density based on the KITTI Odometry dataset~\cite{Geiger2012AreWR}.
-The experiment shows that our method improves the \textit{Registration Recall} on the KITTI-UPP dataset by over 78\% than state-of-the-art registration pipelines when the target point cloud is 11.8 times spatially larger and 11.7 times denser than the query point cloud.
-An overview of our method can be found in ~\Fig{architecture}.
+To evaluate our method, we create a carefully designed benchmark, namely KITTI-UPP dataset, for matching point cloud pairs under the diverse spatial extent and point density imbalance by augmenting the KITTI odometry dataset~\citep{Geiger2012AreWR}.
+The experiment shows that our method improves the \textit{Registration Recall} on the KITTI-UPP dataset by over 19.6\% than state-of-the-art registration pipelines when the target point cloud is 11.1 times spatially larger and 11.7 times denser than the query point cloud.
+Furthermore, we evaluate the proposed method under the unbalanced indoor environments using ScanNet~\citep{dai2017scannet} dataset and show that the proposed method can be generalized for indoor RGB-D scans.
+Finally, to demonstrate the applicability of the proposed method for partially overlapped point cloud pairs, we evaluate our method on the standard pairwise registration benchmarks, 3DMatch, 3DLoMatch~\citep{zeng20163dmatch,huang2021predator}, and KITTI odometry~\citep{Geiger2012AreWR} datasets.
+The proposed method achieves competitive registration accuracy with the modern pairwise registration methods~\citep{bai2020d3feat,huang2021predator,yu2021cofinet}.
+An overview of our method can be found in ~\Fig{overview}.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel hierarchical framework that gradually reduces the search space via submap proposal module and coarse-to-fine matching modules, which is optimized for unbalanced point cloud registration tasks. \item The proposed method improves \textit{Registration Recall} by 78\% than previous state-of-the-art methods on a challenging benchmark. \item Our correspondence prediction modules can be trained in an end-to-end manner, and our approach demonstrates strong generalization ability on a wide range of spatial and point density. \item We introduce a new benchmark by carefully augmenting the large-scale outdoor LiDAR dataset~\cite{Geiger2012AreWR}.
-The source code and dataset will be released in public domain. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \itemsep0.2mm \item We propose a novel hierarchical framework that gradually reduces the search space via submap proposal module and coarse-to-fine matching modules, which can effectively handle unbalanced point cloud registration tasks. \item We introduce a new benchmark, namely KITTI-UPP dataset, by carefully augmenting the large-scale outdoor LiDAR dataset~\citep{Geiger2012AreWR}. \item Our method can be trained in an end-to-end manner and demonstrates strong generalization ability on a wide range of spatial and point density.
+It outperforms the previous state-of-the-art methods by 19.6\% \textit{Registration Recall} on a challenging benchmark. \item Our method achieves competitive registration accuracy in both unbalanced indoor RGB-D registration~\citep{dai2017scannet} and the standard pairwise registration benchmarks~\citep{zeng20163dmatch,huang2021predator,Geiger2012AreWR}, showing the applicability of the method. \end{itemize}